tuxerrante/kapparmor/README.md

   - The name of the file should be the same as the name of the profile.
 3. The configmap will be polled every POLL_TIME seconds to move them into PROFILES_DIR host path and then enable them.

-You can view which profiles are loaded on a node by checking the /sys/kernel/security/apparmor/profiles, so this will need to be mounted in the pod.
+You can view which profiles are loaded on a node by checking the /sys/kernel/security/apparmor/profiles, so its parent will need to be mounted in the pod.

 ## Testing